 I also test it by playing various games.
 Monster Hunter: World will be a prime test case going forward, as that’s very demanding on the old keyboard and mouse front, and I also usually run through a level of Doom as well to see how it handles fast-paced action.

-Mechanical keyboards vs membrane keyboards
+Best gaming keyboard: Mechanical vs membrane

 The first thing you need to know about buying a new gaming keyboard is whether you want a mechanical one or a membrane one.
 Generally, a lot of people who play PC games prefer mechanical keyboards due to their sharp, clean movements and short, fast actuation points (when the keyboard actually registers you’ve pressed down a key).
 Personally, I couldn’t give two hoots about whether I use a mechanical keyboard or a slightly spongier membrane one.
 I’ve liked and used both types of keyboard without much complaint, and as long as I can type well enough on it, that’s good enough for me.